 For a few days it really felt like I might have messed it up.
 Maybe I hadn’t worked hard enough, or networked with the right people, or charged enough for my services.
 I wondered if I wasn’t as good at marketing as I thought, despite all the time I’d spending researching and learning and working on my skills.
 By that point I’d realised I didn’t ever want to go and work for a boss in a marketing agency after all.
 I needed to find a way to stay independent, and carry on working for myself, but I was struggling so hard for every half-day workshop and 4-page website.
 How on earth was I going to turn it around?
 It felt so grim.
 But then I got lucky.

 I’d been chatting back and forth with my old manager about coming in on a contract to work on some specific online forms.
 I’d worked on online forms in my old job and really enjoyed the aspects of user experience and service design.
 It was only three days a week for three months, but it was a gift, and it came at the exact right moment.
 After those first three months, my contract was extended, I was promoted to project manager and I got a pay rise, and most of July off.
 And about 5 months, as much as I was enjoying having reliable income, I was SO ready to be done again.

 Even though this time it was on my terms, I still wasn’t really happy.
 I didn’t have the authority to make decisions and have a real impact.
-And if I had the authority, I wouldn’t have got to spend time on doing the user-focussed stuff that I really loved.
+And if I had the authority, I wouldn’t have got to spend time on doing the user-focused stuff that I really loved.
 I have the utmost respect for all my colleagues there, but the contrast between working there and working with a solo-business owner could not have been more stark.

 I was done.
 I was ready.
 It was time to launch The Whin.